Sarat Chandra Bose: Political career

 In 1936, Bose became the President of the Bengal Pradesh Congress Committee, and served as a member of the All India Congress Committee from 1936 till 1947.
 Sarat Bose was arrested after the escape of Subhas the day before he was due to join as Cabinet Minister in the Fazlul Haq government.
 He was moved to jail in Mercara and then Coonoor where his health suffered.
 He was released in September 1945 after a 4 year prison sentence.
 From 1946 to 1947, Bose would lead the Congress delegation to the Central Legislative Assembly.
 He strongly supported the formation of the Indian National Army by Subhash Chandra Bose and actively participated in the Quit India movement.
 Following his brother's reported death in 1945, Bose led efforts to provide relief and aid to the families of INA soldiers through the INA Defence and Relief Committee.
 In 1946, he was appointed Member of the Interim Government for Works, Mines and Powers – the position of a minister in a national executive council led by Jawaharlal Nehru and Sardar Vallabhbhai Patel, and presided over by the Viceroy of India.

 Bengal partition and later life

 However, Bose resigned from the AICC in disagreement over the Cabinet Mission Plan's call to partition Bengal between Hindu-majority and Muslim-majority regions.
-He attempted to construct a bid for a United Bengal and which is united but independent Bengal and North-East with the Bengali Muslim League leaders Huseyn Shaheed Suhrawardy and Abul Hashim.
-Muhammad Ali Jinnah (President of the All-India Muslim League, who became Pakistan's founding father) supported it.
-Mahatma Gandhi also supported it.
-The Indian National Congress and the Hindu members of Indian Legislative Council from Bengal opposed it.
+He backed the idea of an independent United Bengal put forward by the Bengali Muslim League leaders Huseyn Shaheed Suhrawardy and Abul Hashim.
+The proposal lacked broad support from the Muslim League or the Indian National Congress, however, and did not come to fruition.
 After India's independence, Bose led his brother's Forward Bloc and formed the Socialist Republican Party, advocating a socialist system for Bengal and India.
 He died on 20 February 1950, in Calcutta, aged 60.